wcrd/nmcli/README.md

 // take first instance of connection with name {con-name}
-// typically only one connection object is returned, but it is possible to have multiple connections with the same con-name c := c_list[0] msg, err := c.Delete()
+// typically only one connection object is returned, but it is possible to have multiple connections with the same con-name c := c_list[0]
+// This will delete all connections that have name {con-name}
+msg, err := c.Delete()
 ```